-Will HG World continue, or has it been cancelled?
+Will HG World continue, or has it been canceled?

 Will there be a sequel to “The Diary of Jill Woodbine”?